Who Owns the Loan??? Pro Se Homeowner Newman Raises Significant Issues

 Pro Se Homeowner Newman raises issues as to whether Freddie Mac or PNC actually own the loan.
 The Judge appears to be quite astute and asks significant questions as to how PNC could be the real party in interest if PNC or National City had already sold the loan to Freddie Mac.
 The foreclosure attorney almost sounded like she wanted to tell the judge that Freddie Mac merely “leased” the revenue stream… but she doesn’t quite go that far… besides the homeowner never agreed to allow a “lease,” did they?

-The 2nd best part is watching the surprise witness.
-Check out Mr. Arthur – a bit fidgety, yeah?
-Then who is he waving to at about the 12:13 min. mark?
+The 2nd best part was watching the surprise witness.
+Mr. Arthur became a bit fidgety.
+Then he waved to someone at about the 12:13 min. mark.
 Maybe the Judge caught this…

 Body Language